-Write your goals down in a journal and make a note as you reach each one so you have a record of your successes—you'll find it's not so tough to continue to build on your achievements.
+Write your goals down in a journal and make a note as you reach each one, so you have a record of your successes—then you'll find it's not so tough to continue to build on your achievements.

 7. Create a Visual Diary

 Doyle recommends snapping selfies regularly as a means of tracking fitness progress.
 "A lot of times, when you're training, you're losing fat but adding muscle," Doyle says.
 Muscle takes up half the space of fat, but it's dense, which means the scale may indicate that you haven't lost much weight.
 Don't get too caught up in what the scale says—instead, a picture will let you see how much better you're looking in your clothes or that definition that's starting to show in your stomach.
 "You're not walking down the aisle with a number on your forehead," he emphasizes.
 “Your guests aren't going to see how much you weigh; they'll see how great you look."

 Conde recommends increasing the intensity of your cardio and strength-training programs every week.
 "Brides shouldn't be afraid of increasing the weight load,” she says.
 “This is required to challenge your body and take it past a plateau.
 And no, increased strength training does not necessarily equal a masculine physique."
 If you're not sure how much weight will work, consider investing in a few personal training sessions at your local gym so a professional can set you up with a regimen that will tone your body without bulking it up.

 9. Change Perspectives